And greetings once again to you, music lovers all across the fruited plain.

 T-Mobile released full first quarter financials late Tuesday evening, adding that it has also sold more than 500,000 iPhones since it began selling the iPhone on April 12th.

-For the quarter ending March 31st, T Mobile reported a 7% dip in revenue.
+For the quarter ending March 31st, T-Mobile reported a 7% dip in revenue.

 That 7% dip does not include the sale of the iPhones.

-And this is the headline is factually incorrect.
+And the headline is factually incorrect.

-T-Mobile didn't sell any fine iPhones in Q1.
+T-Mobile didn't sell any iPhones in Q1.

-Revenue did go down 7%.
+The revenue did go down 7%.

 No, I'm not doing this because I have a thing for the iPhone.